2024-2025 Fulbright Foreign Student Program

 Process and Selection Criteria

 Fulbright grants are highly competitive and several stages of review are necessary to make the final selection of participants.
 Applicants must fulfill the eligibility criteria outlined above to be considered.
-Applications are due by 23:59 on Friday, April 13, 2018.
-Qualified candidates will be interviewed in English by the U.S. Embassy Selection Committee in early July and must be available to take the TOEFL in July or August.
-Those whose scores allow them to continue in the competition will be required to take the GRE or GMAT exam and submit an online application which will be sent to Washington, D.C. for final approval in September.
-Finalists will be announced by December 2018; university placements will be announced by June 2019 for degree programs beginning in August/September 2019.
+Applications are due on Friday, June 09, 2023.
+Qualified candidates will be interviewed in English by the U.S. Embassy Selection Committee in June/July and must be available to take the TOEFL in July.
+Those whose scores allow them to continue in the competition will be required to take the GRE or GMAT exam.
+Finalists will be announced by December 2023; university placements will be announced by June 2024 for degree programs beginning in August/September 2024.
 Finalists who require additional English training may be required to attend and successfully complete an intensive English program in January or March, before they are placed in an academic degree program.

 Applicants will be evaluated on their academic and professional record, relevance of field of study, leadership potential, motivation and adaptability, and plans upon completion of study.